wavesgroup/dispersion-of-short-waves/slides/title.md

 ## Problem statement

-* Short waves are modulated by ambient longer waves, even in absence of wave growth or dissipation.
+* Short waves are modulated by ambient longer waves.
 * Well studied but not yet fully understood; many processes going on at once.
 * Modulation is important for at least:
   - Remote sensing (e.g. *EM return from Bragg waves carry information about long waves*)
   - Numerical wave prediction (e.g. *can different wave bands be treated independently in wind input functions?*)
+  - Wave measurements (e.g. *a fixed wave staff measures modulated waves.*)
 </section>

 <section>

-## Problem statement (cont.)
+## One possible look at hydrodynamic modulation

 * Linear wave theory takes us a long way.
 * Early analytical solution by Longuet-Higgins & Stewart (1960):